dd32/td-gh-ex/README.txt

 == Description ==

-7 Header layouts, 5 Blog layouts, 3 Footer layouts, Full site color settings and lots more settings all built neatly into the WordPress Customizer so you can edit & make changes in a live environment before making any of the changes live...
+7 Header layouts, 5 Blog layouts, 3 Footer layouts, Full site color settings, SEO (Search Engine Optimization) settings and lots more settings all built neatly into the WordPress Customizer so you can edit & make changes in a live environment before making any of the changes live...
 Avant sure gives you what you're wanting.
 Avant is a highly customizable, multipurpose WordPress theme.
 Use Avant to build your WooCommerce eCommerce store, online fashion blog, corporate law or business website, or anything down to a simple personal blog.
 Avant integrates with top plugins such as Elementor or SiteOrigin's Page Builder to make it easy building your website with a drag and drop Page Builder.
 WooCommerce to create your e-commerce shop selling your products beautifully online.
 We're constantly building on to Avant, making it even more flexible to what you need.
 Give it a go!

 == License ==